WingLim/caddy-webhook/README.md

 2. Run the command `hugo --destination ../www` inside the `blog` directory.

 3. Listen and serve at `/webhook` and handle the webhook request.
-    1. When receive correct webhook request, will do step 2 again.
+    1. When receive correct webhook request, will update repo and do `step 2` again.